MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-known-issues-and-troubleshooting.md

 ms.technology: operations-manager
 ---

-# Known Issues and Troubleshooting
+# Known Issues and Troubleshooting in Management Pack for Azure SQL Database

 This article lists the known issues for Management Pack for Azure SQL Database.